zxc916684603/ecs/intl.en-US/Product Introduction/Instance type families.md

 -   Ideal for:
     -   Workloads that require direct access to physical resources, or scenarios where binding a license to the hardware is required
     -   Gaming or financial applications featuring high performance
-    -   High performance Web servers
+    -   High-performance Web servers
-    -   Enterprise-level applications, such as high performance databases
+    -   Enterprise-level applications, such as high-performance databases

 **Instance types**